norman-ml/norman_sdk_python/README.md

 - Simple invocation of deployed models
 - Api key registration management

-For the full reference and details instructions please visit our [Sdk Documentation](https://sdk.norman-ai.com/)
+For the full reference and detailed instructions, please visit our SDK documentation at https://sdk.norman-ai.com

 Take your first steps with the Norman API.